django-import-export/django-import-export/docs/installation.rst

 ``PROCESS_WITHOUT_SHOW_CONFIRM_FORM``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It's a boolean parameter.
-If that parameter is true, the form to confirm
+If that environment variable is true, the form to confirm
 data inside the file to import won´t be shown and the file will be imported.

 Example app